 FINDING: Inyo County finds, on the basis of the whole record before it (including the Initial Study, and any comments received and responses thereto), that there is no substantial evidence that the Proposed Project with prescribed mitigation incorporated may have a significant effect on the environment and that this MND reflects Inyo County's independent judgment and analysis.

-A mitigation measure is included in this project to avoid potentially significant effects related to temporary construction impacts.
-See page 22.
+Mitigation measures are included in this project to avoid potentially significant effects related to temporary construction impacts.
+See pages 23, 28, 29, 30, and 31.